-How To Clean Your Ball-Style Computer Mouse
+How To Clean Your Old Ball-Style Computer Mouse

-Solve Your Mouse Pointer Problems, Fix Sticking Or Jerky Cursors
+Solve Your Mouse Pointer Problems.
+Fix Sticking Or Jerky Cursors

-This tutorial is not intended for wireless or optical mice, which have more sensitive components.
 Do this when your computer is off.
 Turn your mouse over on its back.
 You should see a circular plastic piece surrounding a rubber ball in the bottom.
 Turn the plastic piece (usually clockwise) and take it out.

 Remove the ball.
 Put it someplace where it won't pick up extra dirt.
 The ball tends to stay clean even when everything else is dirty, but double-check.
 Remove hair, dust or lint by lightly pressing office tape to it and quickly pulling the tape off.

 The challenge is inside your mouse.
 You'll see 2 or 3 small rubber rollers inside the hole for the ball.
 There is probably dirt built up on the center of each roller.
 This keeps them from working properly.
 Very gently scrape the dirt off with a fingernail, a tiny screwdriver or a similar object.
 Take care not to damage the fine wires surrounding the rollers.